+ How do I register for a course?

 Please note that additional refund restrictions may apply based on the unique nature of certain seminars, courses, or certificate programs.
 Please see the individual seminar, course, and certificate program pages for information about additional refund elements.

-Executive and Professional Education reserves the right to cancel any program, in which case, a full refund of fees or a transfer will be offered.
+Continuing and Professional Education reserves the right to cancel any program, in which case, a full refund of fees or a transfer will be offered.

 + What is the attendance policy?